molecula/documentation/reference/operations/enterprise/_posts/2022-04-01-monitoring.md

 ## Logging

-All Molecula components log to standard error by default and can be configured to log to a file.
-When logging to a file, Molecula components will re-open the log file on receipt of the HUP signal.
+All FeatureBase components log to standard error by default and can be configured to log to a file.
+When logging to a file, FeatureBase components will re-open the log file on receipt of the HUP signal.
 See [How To Set Up Log Rotation](/how-tos/set-up-log-rotation) for more information.

 ## Tracing

-Molecula supports tracing via the [OpenTracing](https://opentracing.io/) standard.
+FeatureBase supports tracing via the [OpenTracing](https://opentracing.io/) standard.
 With this, tools such as [Jaeger](https://www.jaegertracing.io/) can be used to store and visualize trace data.

 ## External Diagnostics

-Depending on contract details, Molecula may require the ability to "phone home" limited diagnostic information about its usage for billing, debugging, and license enforcement purposes.
+Depending on contract details, FeatureBase may require the ability to "phone home" limited diagnostic information about its usage for billing, debugging, and license enforcement purposes.
 The details of connectivity and particulars of the data involved will be agreed upon prior to deployment.

 ## Health Checks